-Adding yams brings a new character to boring potatoes, a bright sweet note plus a bit of color.
-Peeling brings the focus to the flavor rather than the texture.
+Peeling the potatoes brings the focus to the flavor rather than texture.
 I love it with Russet potatoes but a smooth buttery Yukon Gold would be great too.
-I think the best part about this recipe is that there is no need to drown it in cheese or to add any at all for that matter.
 This dish especially lends itself to a partnership with an egg.
 I love them poached or over-easy and dropped on top just before serving.

 - 3-4 medium-sized potatoes